 - Entice hummingbirds with early spring feeder placement, red-blooming flowers, soft nesting materials, and a healthy bug population.

 There are two main types of hummingbird feeders: bottle-shaped inverted vacuum feeders and pan-shaped basin feeders.
-Bottle feeders store the liquid in a clear tube above a feeding basin, which allows the liquid to drip down from the reservoir to the feeding ports.
-Pan feeders consist only of a bottom basin which holds the liquid and a top cover plate with feeding holes.
+Bottle feeders store the liquid in a clear tube above a feeding basin (see photo above), which allows the liquid to drip down from the reservoir to the feeding ports.
+Pan feeders consist only of a bottom basin (see photo below) which holds the liquid, and a top cover plate with feeding holes.

 Bottle feeders generally hold more liquid but also tend to drip if things are out of balance.
-The birds will feed from both kinds of feeders. …As long as they know it’s there and they like it.
+Pan feeders rarely drip but don’t hold much liquid.
+The birds will feed from both kinds of feeders. …As long as they know it’s there, and they like it.

 Here are six top hummingbird feeders that are popular with backyard bird-watchers: